If you run an ethically-minded business, it makes sense to bank with a provider that shares your values.

 Its building society status means it does not invest its members’ money in stocks and shares.
 Therefore, many of the issues normally associated with ethical investment do not apply to it.
 Cumberland gives 1.5 per cent of its profits to charity.
 It uses 100 per cent renewable energy in its offices and aims to be a carbon neutral business by 2030.

-Cumberland’s business accounts come with a monthly fee (from free to £3-5 per month depending on the account you choose) and other charges – so check these carefully before you proceed.
+Cumberland’s business accounts come with a monthly fee (from free to £3-5 per month depending on the account you choose) and other charges.
 The building society is currently offering 12 months’ free banking to businesses with a turnover up to £250,000 per year (t&c’s apply).

-App-based bank Monzo – which scooped Best Business Banking Provider at the British Bank Awards in 2022 – says it takes pride in being a socially responsible business.
+App-based bank Starling scooped Best Business Banking provider at the British Bank Awards 2023.

-App-based bank Starling expressly avoids investing in fossil fuels, mining, arms and military, and instead invests in “government securities and other high quality liquid assets”.
+The digital bank expressly avoids investing in fossil fuels, mining, arms and military, and instead invests in “government securities and other high quality liquid assets”.

 Since Starling is a paperless, branchless bank, its carbon footprint is significantly lower than some of its competitors.